-Before we get into the nuts and bolts of implementing a CMDB in 7 steps but first, let’s make sure we’re all on the same page with respect to what a CMDB is.
+Before we get into the nuts and bolts of implementing a CMDB in 7 steps, let’s make sure we’re all on the same page with respect to what a CMDB is.
 The CMDB (short for configuration management database) is a collection of data points called Configuration Items (CIs) that are under the control of Change Management.

-What the heck does that mean?
-Well, it means that any service asset (be it hardware, software, contract, SLA, what have you) that should only be modified under an approved request for change (RFC) belongs in your CMDB.
+This means any service asset (be it hardware, software, contract, SLA, what have you) that should only be modified under an approved request for change (RFC) belongs in your CMDB.
 And, not surprisingly, anything that is in your CMDB can only be modified under an approved RFC.
 This is an important distinction because you undoubtedly have many service assets which are not controlled by your Change Management process.
 Most organizations do not track things like free software, keyboards and mice, sometimes even monitors.
 This is primarily because 1) these items are generally very low cost, and 2) they are very hard to track.
 However, if you do happen to track these types of service assets, that’s OK, too.
 Just remember that they must also be maintained under Change Management.
 A CMDB is not just a repository of data points.
 It should also provide relationships between these data points to ensure smooth transitions within the larger ecosystem.

 Okay!
 Now that we’ve got that sorted, let’s move on to how to build one: